Ranked! FourFourTwo's 25 best teams of the decade

 20. Jurgen Klopp's Borussia Dortmund

 Klopp’s Dortmund were kings of the gegenpress, overwhelming opponents with their speed, intensity and quality.
-The famous Yellow Wall relished the heavy-metal football on display, as the likes of Robert Lewandowski, Mario Gotze, Marco Reus and Mats Hummels helped to re-establish Dortmund as a Bundesliga and continental heavyweight.
+The Yellow Wall relished the heavy-metal football on display, as the likes of Robert Lewandowski, Mario Gotze, Marco Reus and Mats Hummels help to re-establish Dortmund as a Bundesliga heavyweight.

 The summer signing of Robin van Persie proved decisive, with the irrepressible Dutchman bagging 26 league goals and four more in other competitions.
 Michael Carrick was also excellent in midfield, and David de Gea showed for the first time why United paid £19m for his services.
 But the star of the show was Ferguson, who celebrated one of the more straightforward of his 13 league titles at Old Trafford.